Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-Anorexia is an eating disorder characterized by severe restraint in food intake and/or excess physical activity.
-It is often linked to negative feelings toward body image.
-Over time, anorexia can cause severe symptoms, such as stunted growth, bone loss, damage to major organs such as the heart, and even death.
+Anorexia is an eating disorder marked by very low food intake and/or excess physical activity.
+It is often driven by fears of weight gain and distorted body image.
+Anorexia can lead to severe symptoms, such as stunted growth, bone loss, damage to major organs such as the heart, and even death.

 The cause of anorexia in children is not known.
-It appears that genetics and environment play a role.
+It appears that genetics and world around them play a role.

 Physical symptoms may include: